Plato: "As a young man I reflected a lot about how society could be improved ... but I refrained from action."

 Leader of the 9/11 terrorist group

 Atta: "Tame your soul, purify it, convince it, make it understand, and incite it."

-Time Magazine: "The overriding impression is one of a reserved and gentle man driven by a fierce moral code."
+Time Magazine: "The overriding impression is one of a reserved and gentle man."

 Lars von Trier

-it's become a hero role where I think I do it on behalf of what I believe to be just."
+Von Trier: "[Disparaging people] has become a hero role [to me] where I think I do it on behalf of what I believe to be just."